This list is subject to change according to the interests of the group and the direction our conversations take.

 Review list of departments and programs classified as Humanities and as Social Sciences at Princeton.

 Wk.
-03 | Feb 14 | Histories of DH: From IBM Up to the Big Tent
+03 | Feb 11 | Histories of DH: From IBM to the Big Tent

 What is the state of the digital humanities today?
 How are institutions thinking about the intersection of data science with well-established DH methods?
 How do researchers from various disciplinary backgrounds construe “meaning” differently?
-Then: a workshop on data wrangling in OpenRefine with Bryan Winston, PUL Digital Scholarship.

 Rabea Kleymann et al., “Foreword to Special Issue on ‘Theorytellings: Epistemic Narratives in the Digital Humanities,’” Cultural Analytics 7, no. 4 (November 2022).